Operational Due Diligence Best Practices for AIF Managers

 1. Why is due diligence important for Alternative Investment Funds in India?

-Due diligence is crucial for Alternative Investment Funds because it helps verify financial stability, legal compliance, business sustainability, and management credibility.
-A structured evaluation process reduces risk, protects investor capital, and ensures that investment decisions align with the fund’s strategy and regulatory guidelines.
+Due diligence helps Alternative Investment Funds verify financial health, legal compliance, operational stability, and management credibility before investing.
+A structured due diligence process reduces investment risk, protects investor capital, and ensures that opportunities align with the fund’s strategy and regulatory requirements.

 2. What does Operational Due Diligence include in AIF investments?